-Salome is known for being the new hometown of Arizona s first humorist Dick Wick Hall.
+Salome is known for being the hometown of Arizona’s first humorist Dick Wick Hall.
 He put the town on the map.
 The town sits at an elevation of 1,880 feet.
-The southwest desert climate has a winter low Temperature of 40 degrees and a summer high Temperature of 105 degrees.
+The southwest desert climate has a winter low temperature of 40 degrees and a summer high temperature of 105 degrees.
 Salome is rich with history, beautiful desert landscape views and fresh air.

 Although Hall passed away in 1926, his stories and characters have lived on.
 Visitors will clearly see upon entering town that his humor continues.